cannam@95: cannam@95:

 cannam@95: The equivalent functions in other precisions allocate arrays of n

-cannam@95: elements in that precision. e.g. fftwf_alloc_real(n)
+cannam@95: elements in that precision. e.g. fftwf_alloc_real(n) is

-cannam@95: equivalent to (float *) fftwf_malloc(sizeof(float) * n)
+cannam@95: equivalent to (float *) fftwf_malloc(sizeof(float) * n).

 cannam@95: